NaughtyRider/CasperDeploy/e2e/cep47/readme.md

-# ALl Events of Casper-Private-Auction
+# All Events of Casper-Private-Auction
 In auctionBid.ts all the entrypoint of casper-private-auction are there.
 To use them just uncomment them and use them accordingly